javalent/initiative-tracker/README.md

 ## Homebrew Content

+Homebrew monsters may be created and managed in settings.
+Homebrew monsters will be available in the monster picker when adding a creature to the combat.

+### 5e Statblocks Plugin

 If the [5e Statblocks](https://github.com/valentine195/obsidian-5e-statblocks) plugin is installed, the homebrew creatures saved to that plugin can be used in this plugin by enabling the sync in settings.

+### Import Homebrew

+**Only import content that you own.**

+Homebrew monsters can be imported from DnDAppFile XML files or Improved Initiative JSON files in settings.

 # Roadmap